Tubular/hue/TUBULAR_README.md

-# WHY
+# Why
 We made this fork to extend Hue UI with our custom logic of monitoring warehouse datasets health.

-# DEVELOPMENT
+# Development

 ## Build
-This will take a while (15-20min)so you don't want to execute this each time, also mounting volume makes it too slow (couple hours) so we don't mount volumes from host system to build directory /hue.
+This will take a while (15-20min) so you don't want to execute this each time, also mounting volume makes it too slow (couple hours) so we don't mount volumes from host system to build directory /hue.
 We mount it sparately to /code.
 ```